-The typical soundscape will be filled with sounds from many different source, not just from animals.
+The typical soundscape will be filled with sounds from many different sources, not just from animals.
 Soundscape ecologists broadly categorise three or four sound sources which they label, biophony, geophony, anthropophony and sometimes a fourth is added, technophony (to distinguish musical sounds and speech from machine noise).
-In this slide we see the traces left in a false-colour spectrogram by various kinds of geophony.
-In the top-left image you will note that bird song (in green) occurs in between gusts of wind (in blue).
-An image like this can direct an ecologist to those parts of the recording in which birds are singing, thereby saving a lot of time.
+In the above three LDFC spectrograms, we see traces left by various kinds of geophony.
+In the top-left spectrogram, note that bird song (in green) occurs in between gusts of wind (in blue).
+A spectrogram like this can direct an ecologist to those parts of the recording in which birds are singing, thereby saving a lot of time.

-The sound of rain as it appears in a false-colour spectrogram can vary a lot, obviously depending on the volume of rain but also depending on local characteristics, such as leaf size, leaf litter and even the acoustic response of the recording box to the percussive effects of rain drops
+The traces left by rain in an LDFC spectrogram can vary a lot, obviously depending on the rain intensity but also on local characteristics, such as leaf size, leaf litter and even the acoustic response of the recording box to the percussive effects of rain drops

 These images show two sources of anthropophony/technophony due to planes and a helicopter.
-Plane noise is typically in the low frequency band and has a pyramid shape in the spectrogram.
-The pyramid shape is due to the fact that low frequency sounds travel further than high frequency sounds.
-As a plane approaches the microphone, the low frequency sounds are heard first and the high frequency sounds are heard only when the plane is closer.
+Plane noise is typically in the low frequency band.
+It has a pyramid shape in the spectrogram, due to the fact that low frequency sounds travel further than high frequency sounds.
+As a plane approaches the microphone, the low frequency sounds are detected first and the high frequency sounds are heard only when the plane is closer.
 The reverse happens as the plane flies away.
 The speed and distance of the plane can be determined from the shape of the pyramid.
 Note the dual components of helicopter noise, a low frequency component due to the engine and a high frequency component due to the whipping of the rotors.

-By way of complete contrast to the previous spectrogram, here is a 24-hour spectrogram of a semi-desert environment in the Sturt National Park, about 1200 km inland from Brisbane, Australia.
+By way of a complete contrast to the previous spectrogram, here is a 24-hour LDFC spectrogram of a semi-desert environment in the Sturt National Park, about 1200 km inland from Brisbane, Australia.
+(See the semi-desert landscape in bottom image.)
 Note the highly attenuated morning chorus around 7am, the almost complete absence of sound at night when the winter temperatures are likely to be below freezing, and the gusting winds in the middle of the day (insufficient baffles on the microphones!).
 There are occasional bird calls at night – see 2040h.
 This shows once again the utility of the H(t) index in picking out brief bursts of sound in long periods of silence.